 Ceramic & Glass Workshop: George Perakis has more than 30 years of experience as a practicing artist and teacher of ceramics and glass at Krtitsa Village.
 He has taught many students from many countries in various aspects of the art and craft of ceramics and fused glass.
 He teaches his workshops in English or Greek, depending on students’ requirements.

 Visit the Museum of Kritsotopoulas House: Rodanthe (Kritsotopoula), a young woman from Kritsa, in East Crete tragically died in the heat of battle in 1823, disguised as a male rebel.
 Now honored as Kritsotopoula, Girl of Kritsa, Rodanthe featured in the annual memorial service held last Sunday of May, every year.
 Her house used to be on the old part of Kritsa Village and is now transformed into a museum.
 You can visit it and enjoy a real view of how a traditional house of Kritsa was organized over a century ago.
-There is also a big collection of his own creations, where you can find unique gifts for yourselves or you friends.
+There is also a big collection of his creations, where you can find unique gifts for yourselves or your friends.
 So, once you are in Kritsa, don't lose the opportunity to take part in a workshop or even just visit his collection.

 Visit Ancient Lato, The ruins of ancient Lato are located approximately 3km north of Kritsa, scattered between two hills at an altitude of 380m.
 This site has a stunning view over the bay of Mirabello.
 The name Lato has been taken after the Dorian pronunciation of the goddess Leto, who probably was worshipped here.
 However, the patron of the city was the goddess of childbirth, Eileithyia, who is depicted on the coins of Lato.
 Moreover in Lato, the admiral of Alexander the Great, Nearchus (360 to 312 BC) was born.
 His father Androtimos was the ruler of Lato and moved to Macedonia, where he became an adviser to King Philip II.
 Young Nearchus followed him and grew along with his friend Alexander, also having Aristotle as his tutor.
-The town existed in the Minoan period but actually flourished after the Dorian invasion.
+The town existed in the Minoan period but flourished after the Dorian invasion.
 It had been inhabited until the Roman era when it started to decline.
 Lato was one of the strongest cities in Crete, as evidenced by the agreements (based on extant inscriptions) with other towns.
 The port of Lato was on the site of today’s Agios Nikolaos which was back then called ‘‘Kamara’’. ‘‘Kamara’’ during the 3rd-2nd century BC, finally took the lead from its mother-town Lato and developed rapidly like most seaside places on Crete due to the development of maritime trade.
 Lato is a widely visited archaeological site that is considered the best-preserved town of the classical - Hellenistic period in Crete and is one of the most complete in Greece.
 Here you will see the fortifications, the market, the Prytaneum, the little theater, temples, public buildings, cisterns, etc.

 The plateau of Katharo lies 26km south of Agios Nikolaos and 16km west of Kritsa, at an altitude of 1150 meters.
 The waters of the Plateau are transported through the beautiful gorge of Havgas into Lassithi Plateau.
-Katharo is uninhabited, although there are several farmhouses belonging to the villagers of Kritsa.
+Katharo is uninhabited, although several farmhouses are belonging to the villagers of Kritsa.
 You will only see a few family gardens with potatoes, apple trees, and vineyards, mainly grown by the shepherds of the area.
 You will also see the picturesque chapel of Lord Christ, celebrating on August 6.
 Katharo can be accessed through Kritsa, by a narrow but beautiful road that leads to the plateau.
 If you have an elevated car it is worth following the road that connects Katharo to Lassithi Plateau.
 Lastly, there is a third rough dirt road connecting the plateau with the Males village, next to Ierapetra.
 Katharo is a scenic place of Crete, quite different from the usual places on the island.
 In summer, you can walk between stone walls, apple trees, oak trees, but also explore the surrounding mountains.
 In the Plateau, you will find a few taverns that cook traditional dishes and operate throughout the summer.
 On the other hand in winter, when Katharo is usually covered with snow, the taverns are open only on holidays and when the weather is good.
-Finally, it is worth mentioning that the plateau is a very important point for research by paleontologists as since the 19th century fossils of elephants and dwarf-hippos have been found, dated around 540,000 years ago.
+Finally, it is worth mentioning that the plateau is a very important point for research by paleontologists since the 19th-century fossils of elephants and dwarf-hippos have been found, dated around 540,000 years ago.
 This is exactly what maintains the belief that Katharo was once a lake, around which these animals lived.

-Enjoy the nearby beaches: Almiros Beach is located 11km away from Kritsa and is quite long, sandy beach.
+Enjoy the nearby beaches: Almiros Beach is located 11km away from Kritsa and is quite a long, sandy beach.
 It is shaped near the exit of Almiros River, which empties on the south part of the beach.
 Next to the beach, the protected wetland of Almiros hosts several rare birds, towering eucalyptus trees, reed and palm trees of Theophrastus (such as these in Vai).
 The beach is well-organized, offering sunbeds and umbrellas for the guests.
 The water is shallow and usually calm, making it ideal especially for families and young children.
 The area has a canteen, a beach bar offering soft drinks and food, while there are also many options for water sports.
-The sea water is very cold in some places due to the river that flows all year.
+The seawater is very cold in some places due to the river that flows all year.

 Ammoudara Beach: Ammoudara is located 12km away from Kritsa, on the old road connecting Agios Nikolaos to Sitia.It is a nice beach with turquoise waters and consists of two parts.
-On the left side, is a sandy part which is organized offering umbrellas, sunbeds, and water sports.
+On the left side, is a sandy part that is organized offering umbrellas, sunbeds, and water sports.
 On the right side is a rocky part which isn't organized and you can relax under sea-trees.

-Voulisma Beach: Turquoise waters and white sand, surrounded by green hillsides, or Carribean look in other words.
+Voulisma Beach: Turquoise waters and white sand, surrounded by green hillsides, or Caribbean look in other words.
 It is one of the most beautiful beaches on Crete, located 25 km away from Kritsa, well organized, offering sunbeds and umbrellas.
-There is also a cafe with drinks, coffees, and snacks.
+There is also a cafe with drinks, coffee, and snacks.
 The route from Kritsa to Voulisma Beach is very good.
 Once you get in Agios Nikolaos, you choose the new national road to Ierapetra and in 10 minutes you reach Voulisma.
 Tip: Especially during July and August, the beach is overcrowded.

 The sea surface is usually calm because the beach has easterly orientation while winds in Crete come mainly from the west.There are several restaurants and taverns located on the beach in case you get hungry.

-Agios Nikolaos itself provides all the shops from clothes and gifts to news, book and paraphernalia shops to cafes, attractive bars above and around the "lake" and harbour to a range of restaurants covering many tastes.
+Agios Nikolaos itself provides all the shops from clothes and gifts to news, book and paraphernalia shops to cafes, attractive bars above and around the "lake" and harbor to a range of restaurants covering many tastes.

 Enjoy an amazing cruise and explore every bit of the Kolokytha’s gulfs.
 You will dive into the crystal clear water of Mirabello Bay, rest in the golden beach, visit Spinalonga Island and swim to the unique pebbled seashore of the picturesque village of Plaka.